cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_info.rst

 .. option:: conf

-    Print only the configuration options which are not the same as default (regardless of whether you have specified them or not).
+    Print the configuration options which have been set to a value other than their default, and their value.

-.. option:: conf-default

-    Print all default configuration options, ignoring those set locally.

 .. option:: conf-all

-    Print ALL configuration options - including default options.
+    Print ALL configuration options and their configured values (including those using their default value).
 This command shows which options will be in effect at runtime.

+.. option:: conf-default

+    Print the default values for all available configuration options.

 .. option:: conf-lint